UPPSC Syllabus 2023

-- Major Crops, Different types of irrigation and irrigation systems, storage, transport and marketing of agricultural produce, e-technology in the aid of farmers.
+- Major Crops, Different types of irrigation and irrigation systems, storage, transport, and marketing of agricultural produce, and e-technology in the aid of farmers.

 - Food processing and related industries in India- scope and significance, location, upstream and downstream requirements, supply chain management.

 - Effects of liberalization and globalization on the economy, changes in industrial policy, and their effects on industrial growth.